 Diseases that when untreated or maltreated, lead to chronic disease syndromes related to the natural progression of the disease or lead to an increase in susceptibility to other diseases when immunity is low.

 The single purpose and highest ideal of medicine is the cure.
 The cure is “the rapid, gentle, and permanent restoration of health, or removal and annihilation of the disease in its whole extent, in the shortest, most reliable, and most harmless way, based on easily comprehensible principles” .
 Cure means the recovery of the state of stability of physiological norms .

 The Physician’s high and only mission is to restore the sick to health, to cure, as it is termed

 — Samuel Hahnemann, Aphorism 1, Organon der Rationelien Heilkunden (Organon of Rational Art of Healing), 1819

-If all biochemical reactions in human body are balanced and not independent of each other, this balance is called homeostasis.
-The disturbance in above balance is due to mal-synthesis, introduction of protein in human such as insect bite, bacterial toxin, toxins from killed bacteria after antibiotics, etc. Disturbed homeostasis impairs immunity and results in physical and mental symptoms.
+If all biochemical reactions in the human body are balanced and not independent of each other, this balance is called homeostasis.
+The disturbance in the above balance is due to mal-synthesis, the introduction of protein in humans such as insect bites, bacterial toxins, toxins from killed bacteria after antibiotics, etc. Disturbed homeostasis impairs immunity and results in physical and mental symptoms.